bernhard-hofmann/Tabsets/readme.md

 The extension is available in the Web Store at https://chrome.google.com/webstore/detail/tabsets/ifohmndbcefggppiblfofpbkmdfmeing

 ## Version History
+Version 1.20:
+* Sort tabsets by name or creation time.

 Version 1.19:
 * Save tabsets with local date and time of creation.